chazsconi/elixir_docker_build/README.md

 Currently a protocol error is shown if the config is missing.

-### Optional Assets

-Either:
-  * Add assets as a plugin, and have some plugin hierarchy, deps resolution or be able to set plugin config options from another plugin - e.g. `assets_compile_command:` from webpack/brunch plugin.
-  * Make `assets_path:` config option mandatory so this can be used for apps without assets.

 ### Extract SSH Keys copy to plugin

 ### Add Migration plugin